Lems Boulder Boot Review

-Quick Look: After wearing these boots almost every day for the last 16 months, in a variety of conditions – garden, forest, town – I recommend them, with a few caveats.
+After wearing these boots almost every day for 16 months in 2017-18, in a variety of conditions – garden, forest, town – I recommend them, with a few caveats.

 Who Should Buy this Boot?